Dayaks in politics: Early movements

 The rise of educated Dayak intellectuals in Kalimantan during early 1900s was attributed to education given by missionary missions in the Kalimantan interior.
 Missionary education served as alternative for Dayak youths to Dutch formal schools that were relatively expensive and discriminative in nature.
 Previously, Dayaks, particularly Ngaju people, had traditional education institution known as Kuwu, which focused on knowledge of tribal laws, oral traditions, and traditional medicine.
-This system however, was reserved for aristocat group within the tribe known as Utus Gantung and not open for public.
-The Kuwu system gradually declined by 1823 as missionary activities became more prominent since presence of German missionary named Branstein.
+This system however, was reserved for aristocrat group within the tribe known as Utus Gantung and not open for public.
+The Kuwu system gradually declined by 1823, as missionary activities became more prominent since presence of German missionary named Branstein.
 The rise of missionary education, however, was not linear with conversion rate.
 Missionary schools such as those by J.F Becker in 1940 had hundreds of Dayak students, but only 13 people converted to Christianity and mostly retained their Hindu folk religion Kaharingan.
 Many Dayak families were more interested in the education opportunity for their own cause rather than religious cause of the missionary itself.

 Organised Dayak political representation in the Kalimantan first appeared during the Dutch administration.
 The feudal Sultanates of Kutai, Banjar, and Pontianak figured prominently prior to the rise of the Dutch colonial rule.
-This changed following Tumbang Anoi Agreement of 1894 where many representative of Dayaks gathered and renounced any tribal warfare tradition.
+This changed following Tumbang Anoi Agreement of 1894, where many representative of Dayaks gathered and renounced any tribal warfare tradition.
 Dayaks in the Indonesian side actively organised under various associations beginning with the Dayak League (Sarekat Dayak) established in 1919 in Banjarmasin, to the Partai Dayak in the 1940s, which serves as an early Pan-Dayakism in Indonesia and to the present day, where Dayaks occupy key positions in government.
 Early Pan-Dayakism sentiment to unite hundreds of Dayak sub-ethnics later influenced by the rise of Indonesian nationalism and as such often got mixed together.

 Early Dayak figure Hausman Baboe, a Dayak journalist who managed newspaper Soeara Pakat and later also worked on newspaper Sinar Borneo, was a friend of prominent Indonesian nationalist Oemar Said Tjokroaminoto.
 He was a district chief of Kuala Kapuas in 1919 after previously was focusing solely on journalism since 1905 and later worked on a Kalimantan magazine Barita Bahalap.

 Another Dayak figure, George Obus, who was also educated by missionary, later continued his education to Surabaya and found Persatuan Pemuda Kalimantan (Kalimantan Youth Unity) or PPK.
 George Obus later became representative of Dayak during Youth Pledge in October 1928.
 He was also invited by Indonesische Studie Club to form Partai Persatuan Bangsa Indonesia (Indonesian Nation Unity Party) or PBI in June 1928 and later became member of the party.
 The party was led by Soetomo and later the party became known as Parindra and among the most active Indonesian party in Volksraad.